 I suspect my personal experience will reflect that of many others.
 When I first started fishing for trout I used a trout rod.
 I fooled around a few times as a child, so caught nothing.

 I spent the whole of my first season perfecting my skill with the spinning rod.
-I started casting and retrieving spoons, they were easy to cast but to be brutally honest, Spoons take a large amount of skill to fish efficiently.
+I started casting and retrieving spoons, they were easy to cast but to be brutally honest, Spoons take skill to fish efficiently.

 After a few outings, I started to favor inline spinners, the flashes of light and constant vibrations were more user friendly and I continued to land a steady stream, although often small fish.

-By the middle of summer, I had open my wallet and started to fish with more expensive Rapala’s and the quality of the trout I was catching started to increase.
+By the middle of summer, I had opened my wallet and started to fish with more expensive Rapala and the quality of the trout I was catching started to increase.
 With the spinning rod, I was all but guaranteed a good trout every trip and landed close to 100 trout that season.

 Learning the fly rod